-The following core courses offer students a solid foundation in bioethics and science policy and a springboard for further exploration and study.
+The following core courses offer students a solid foundation in applied ethics and policy and a springboard for further exploration and study.

 FALL SEMESTER